euroscipy/euroscipy.github.io/content/pages/2023/venue.md

 Like locals, try a relaxing mini picnic on the stairs by the Rhine river in the evenings.

 Basel is known as the capital of art in Switzerland, it has many galleries and museums.
+You can find a list of the most popular sights [here](https://www.basel.com/en/places-of-interest).

 ### Restaurant, Café, Bar

-We recommend the following restaurant, cafes, and bars in Basel:
+We recommend the following restaurant, cafés, and bars in Basel:

 - Vegetarian/Vegan:
     - [Zaza](https://zazaa.ch), a Lebanese restaurant very close to the venue.